rahatsikz/themefisher-markup/readme.md

 # Themefisher Assignment

-This is a Portfolio website of a UI/UX designer named Daryl Speed.
+This is a Portfolio website of a UI/UX designer named Daryl Smith.
 Website is 100% responsive across various device and implemented cross brower functionality for differnent browser.
 Figma file has been provided by [Themefisher](https://themefisher.com).

 ## Live Site